-8.7.
+8.8.
 Intentionally Malformed Key Records

-It is possible for an attacker to publish key records in DNS that are intentionally malformed, with the intent of causing a denial-ofservice attack on a non-robust verifier implementation.
-The attacker could then cause a verifier to read the malformed key record by sending a message to one of its users referencing the malformed record in a (not necessarily valid) signature.
+It is possible for an attacker to publish key records in DNS that are intentionally malformed, with the intent of causing a denial-of-service attack on a non-robust Verifier implementation.
+The attacker could then cause a Verifier to read the malformed key record by sending a message to one of its users referencing the malformed record in a (not necessarily valid) signature.
 Verifiers MUST thoroughly verify all key records retrieved from the DNS and be robust against intentionally as well as unintentionally malformed key records.

-8.8.
+8.9.
 Intentionally Malformed DKIM-Signature Header Fields

-Verifiers MUST be prepared to receive messages with malformed DKIM-Signature header fields, and thoroughly verify the header field before depending on any of its contents.
+Verifiers MUST be prepared to receive messages with malformed DKIM-Signature header fields and thoroughly verify the header field before depending on any of its contents.

-8.9.
+8.10.
 Information Leakage

 An attacker could determine when a particular signature was verified by using a per-message selector and then monitoring their DNS traffic for the key lookup.
-This would act as the equivalent of a "web bug" for verification time rather than when the message was read.
+This would act as the equivalent of a "web bug" for verification time rather than the time the message was read.

-8.10.
+8.11.
 Remote Timing Attacks